ShareASale Review 2025: Everything You Need to Know

 - Lack of Amazon Integration: ShareASale is not built specifically for Amazon sellers; it doesn’t integrate with Amazon’s systems.
 Tracking external traffic to Amazon requires extra steps.

-- Poor Customer Support: Many ShareASale users complained about slow or unhelpful support (emails going unanswered, being directed to videos, no response to fraud issues).
+- Poor Customer Support: Many ShareASale users complained about slow or unhelpful support (emails going unanswered, being directed to videos, and no response to fraud issues).

 - Outdated Interface & Clunky User Experience: ShareASale’s interface has been called “dated” or even “archaic” by users.
 Navigation isn’t always smooth, and the platform can feel cluttered.